mciocchi/cyanide/README.md

     are objects that manage setup and teardown of different configurations, including buffer and window arrangements.

-    Currently, only cyanide-minimal-view, cyanide-elisp-view and
+    Currently, only cyanide-minimal-view and cyanide-elisp-view and are available by default.
-    cyanide-default-view are available.
 To stick with standard emacs behavior and avoid re-arranging windows at load-time, use cyanide-minimal-view, which does not do anything else other than adding project tasks to the menu-bar.

     If users prefer a certain window and buffer arrangement for a specific project, they need only define it and map it to the :default-view of their